-The back light is blue and it is very gentle on the eyes in low light environments.
-Contrast between the letters and the back light is very nicely executed so any eye strain is unlikely to occur.
-There is only one degree of the back light power, but that’s quite fine since battery consumption is not as nearly as high as it is in some other models.
+The backlight is blue and it is very gentle on the eyes in low light environments.
+The contrast between the letters and the backlight is very nicely executed so any eye strain is unlikely to occur.
+There is only one degree of the backlight power, but that’s quite fine since battery consumption is not as nearly as high as it is in some other models.

 Fluke 324 is turned on by rotating the dial in the middle on some of the desired settings.
 It can be a little bit weird to try to rotate the dial since it doesn’t have anything for the user to hold onto while rotating, but that’s fine because the meter has lost some of its silhouette that would otherwise be a lot wider if the manufacturer had decided to place something to hold on to while rotating the dial.

-Modes of measurment that this meter contains are AC and DC volts, resistance, capacitor resistance and continuity, temperature and amps.
+Modes of measurement that this meter contains are AC and DC volts, resistance, capacitor resistance and continuity, temperature and amps.

 All standard functions work well and show accurate measurements.
 Temperature output can be shown in degrees Celsius and degrees Fahrenheit, as the user desires.